 2) I didn’t learn to drive until I was 40

-Pathetic really but I’d just never gotten around to it.
-I moved to Brighton when I was 23 and you don’t need to drive a car here plus you can’t afford the to park even if you did.
-I spent around 90 hours over five weeks and passed first time but I have to admit that I found it really, really hard.
+Pathetic really but I just never got around to it.
+I moved to Brighton when I was 23 and you don’t need to drive a car here; plus you can’t afford to park even if you did.
+I spent around 90 hours over five weeks and passed first time, but I have to admit that I found it really, really hard.

 Three words: Effing.
 Clutch.
 Control.